aws-cloudformation/aws-cloudformation-resource-providers-awsutilities-commandrunner/README.md

 * Added new `Timeout` property.
     * Timeout property to change timeout in WaitCondition in BaseTemplate, this will give the option to easy fail, by default timeout is 600 right now, this will allow for a max timeout of 12 hours i.e 43200
 * Added new `DisableTerminateInstancesCheck` property.
     * Some users were running into issues where their SCP policies did not allow the `ec2:TerminateInstances` action, but they still want to create CommandRunner instances.
 Setting this property to true allows them to create CommandRunner instances even without the `ec2:TerminateInstances` action.
 * Added new `InstanceType` property.
 * Now works in Private Subnets.
 We had seen some issues where CommandRunner wouldn't work in private subnets, this issue is now resolved.
 * Added check for Instance Profile validity.
 An error is thrown within 5 seconds of resource creation if the Role property specified is not a valid Instance Profile.
     * Check for Instance Profile validity, performs DescribeInstanceProfile and catches the error if it doesn’t exist.
         * https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/identitymanagement/model/GetInstanceProfileResult.html
         * https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/identitymanagement/model/GetInstanceProfileRequest.html
         * Error message: *“*The Role property specified is not a valid Instance Profile.”
 * Added .gitignore to repository, removed unnecessary temporary files.
+* Added the CommandRunner banner to both installation and build scripts.
 * Documentation
     * Fixed typos and grammatical errors.
     * Added new properties to all examples and schemas.
     * Added new properties to documentation.
     * Added new permissions to documentation.
 * Fixed a bug where a fresh installation using register.sh wouldn’t work unless build.sh had been used before it.

 ### v1.21